-Restock expected!
+(New batch #5112).
 This Yawanawa Rape is named after its creator.
 Kapakuru is a member of the Aldeia (village) of Nova Esperanza in the Yawanawà tribal lands where he works as a school teacher.
 Kapakuru follows the basic Yawanawà recipe of Tabacco and ashes made from the bark of the Tsunu tree.
 This fine Rapé can be considered reasonably powerful and has strong expelling properties. in some cases sneezing can be expected.
-Minimal powder lodges in the throat and after removal leaves the user clear and free of blockages.
 More information can be found below.

 Packed in 10 ml clear plastic bottles containing 7 gr.

 Prices below have been reduced by 10% for a limited time.